andrew/ultimate-awesome/README.md

 - [awesome-ai-usecases](https://github.com/abctechlabs/awesome-ai-usecases) - A curated list of amazingly awesome AI ideas and use cases.
 You can use this to get new ideas and share existing ones.
 - [awesome-artificial-intelligence](https://github.com/abctechlabs/awesome-artificial-intelligence) - A curated list of Artificial Intelligence (AI) courses, books, video lectures and papers.
 - [awesome-machine-learning](https://github.com/abctechlabs/awesome-machine-learning) - A curated list of awesome machine learning frameworks, libraries and software (by language).
+- [awesome-atwoods-law](https://github.com/abdulmumin1/awesome-atwoods-law) - Any application that can be written in JavaScript, will eventually be written in JavaScript.
 - [awesome-playlists](https://github.com/abe312/awesome-playlists) - React app for creating awesome playlists!.
 - [awesome-learning-resources](https://github.com/adenugbamichael/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [awesome-gene-regulatory-networks](https://github.com/adriansousapoza/awesome-gene-regulatory-networks) - A Curated List of Gene Regulatory Network Inference Resources.
 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.
 - [awesome-screenshot-tools](https://github.com/aitaskorchestra/awesome-screenshot-tools) - A curated list of screenshot APIs, tools, libraries, and resources for developers.
 - [awesome-docker-ai-lists](https://github.com/ajeetraina/awesome-docker-ai-lists) - A curated collection of Docker AI/ML resources, tools, and use cases.
+- [awesome-mlx](https://github.com/akdeb/awesome-mlx) - A curated list of notable MLX projects.
 - [awesome-genai-resources](https://github.com/akshay-kamath/awesome-genai-resources) - A growing list of all things Generative AI — from learning resources and research papers to tools, models, and practical guides.
 Whether you're a beginner or a researcher, this repo is meant to help you explore and stay updated with the latest in GenAI.
 - [awesome-vim-config](https://github.com/alan-w-255/awesome-vim-config) - My vim configuration.
 - [awesome-bacteria](https://github.com/alexeyrakov/awesome-bacteria) - List of computational resources for analyzing bacterial sequencing data.